flameshot-org/flameshot/docs/Releasing.md

 - [ ] Update version and changelog at packaging/debian/changelog
 - [ ] Update version and changelog at packaging/rpm/flameshot.spec
 - [ ] Update data/appdata/flameshot.metainfo.xml
+- [ ] Update MacOs version in cmake/modules/MacOSXBundleInfo.plist.in

 These are the steps for actually making the release
 - [ ] Download all binaries from CI run started from PR related to code changes shown above